Evolution of an Alfv\'en Wave-Driven Proton Beam in the Expanding Solar Wind: Introduction

-Despite past observational and theoretical work, a study of the self-consistent proton beam generation and long-term evolution under solar wind expansion, and its comparison against spacecraft data, is still lacking.
 To address this gap, in this work we make use of a set of one-dimensional hybrid particle-in-cell simulations that incorporate expansion effects through the expanding box model.
 We select initial conditions that are representative of a wide range of plasma states observed by the Helios spacecraft at 0.3 AU and compare simulation results with data out to about 1.5 AU.
 We show that, despite the simplified geometry, our model reproduces on average the main observed characteristics of proton beams such as the relative beam to core density and the evolution of normalized drift speed.
 We also discuss the evolution of adiabatic invariants by proposing a possible interpretation for parallel heating rate estimates.

 In the following, we describe the model and methods in section \ref{methods}; numerical results including linear stability analysis are reported in section \ref{results}; we compare numerical outputs with solar wind data in section \ref{data_comparison} and provide a final summary and discussion in section \ref{discussion}.